robotsorcerer/soft-neuro-adapt/README.md

 - 	Neural Network Function Aproximator

-	Previously written in Torch7 as the [farnn](/farnn) package, this code has been migrated to [pyrnn](/pyrnn) in the recently released [PyTorch](pytorch) language to take advantage of python libraries, cvx and quadratic convex programming.
+	Previously written in Torch7 as the [farnn](/farnn) package, this code has been migrated to [pyrnn](/pyrnn) in the recently released [PyTorch](pytorch) language to take advantage of python libraries, cvx and quadratic convex programming for contraint-based adaptive control.

 	- Farnn